keesiemeijer/related-posts-by-taxonomy/readme.txt

 = 2.6.0 =
 * Enhancement
     * Ajax query (opt in feature).
-		* Does the query for related posts after the page is loaded.
+		* Does the query for related posts after the page is loaded
-		* Speeds up perceived page load time.
+		* Speeds up perceived page load time
+		* Recommended for related posts below the fold.
 	* Meta query filter
-		* Allows you to query related posts by post meta.
+		* Allows you to query related posts by post meta
+	* Prepare introducing the related posts (Gutenberg) editor block feature

 = 2.5.1 =
 * Enhancement